liuzhidan/liuzhidan.github.io/_pages/about.md

 ## Research Interests:

-* Urban Computing and Smart Mobility
-* Internet of Things (IoT) and AIoT
-* Crowdsensing and Mobile Computing
-* Spatio-Temporal Data Mining and Analytics
+Urban Computing and Smart Mobility; Internet of Things (IoT) and AIoT; Crowdsensing and Mobile Computing; Spatio-Temporal Data Mining and Analytics

 <style>
 p.highlight {